-The factors to be considered in setting the amount of payments and in adjusting standards shall include:

-- A. Size of the family including the adoptive child. - B. The usual living expenses of the family. - C. The special needs of any family member, including educational needs.

-- D. Family income. - E. Family resources and plan for savings. - F. The medical and hospitalization needs of the family and its means of purchasing or otherwise receiving such care. - G. Any other expenses likely to be needed by the child to be adopted.
+- A. The factors to be considered in setting the amount of payments and in adjusting standards shall include: - Size of the family including the adoptive child. - 2.
+The usual living expenses of the family. - 3.
+The special needs of any family member, including educational needs. - 4.
+Family income. - 5.
+Family resources and plan for savings. - 6.
+The medical and hospitalization needs of the family and its means of purchasing or otherwise receiving such care.